SLT (Selective Laser Trabeculoplasty) for Glaucoma

 Selective Laser Trabeculoplasty (SLT)

-According to a recent multicentre randomised controlled trial, Selective Laser Trabeculoplasty should be offered as a first-line treatment for open angle glaucoma and ocular hypertension.
+According to a recent multicentre randomised controlled trial, published in the Lancent in March 2019, Selective Laser Trabeculoplasty should be offered as a first-line treatment for open angle glaucoma and ocular hypertension.

 To learn more about the SLT procedure, and if you are a good candidate, please contact the Cork Eye Clinic on 021 4341030 or firstname.lastname@example.org